Smellon69/aurora-sigma-aead/README.md

 ## Overview

-Aurora-Sigma is a custom AEAD construction created by my friend, **rot32**, and is used in **SafeGuard** to securely transfer and receive data.
+Aurora-Sigma is a custom AEAD construction created by my friend, **rot32**.
 It aims to show the structure of an authenticated encryption scheme:

 - **Authenticated Encryption**: Ensures that both confidentiality (encryption of the plaintext) and integrity (detection of tampering) are provided.
 - **No Associated Data**: This does not use associated data.
 The entire message (including the internally generated nonce) is protected by the authentication tag.